 But how does our body get enough L-tryptophan?
 Our Diet has to be very varied in order to get enough of it.
 Dietary supplements have proven to be very helpful in raising tryptophan levels.

-Tryptophan (Trp) - α-Amino-β-indolylpropionic acid with the total chemical formula C11H12N2O2 - is a neutral L-shaped amino acid with a genetic code.
+Tryptophan (Trp) – α-amino-β-indolylpropionic acid with chemical molecular formula C11H12N2O2 – is a neutral L-shaped amino acid with a genetic code.
 Due to the β-indolyl side chain, L-tryptophan belongs to the Group of aromatic amino acids and is lipophilic, i.e. H. you is poorly soluble in water.

 Although this amino acid is poorly present in proteins, it appears of great importance for our metabolism and other functions of the body to be.
-It forms important intermediate products in the biochemical metabolism.
+So it forms important intermediate products in the biochemical metabolism.

 With acidic protein hydrolysis, however, the amino acid is completely destroyed.
 Only free L-tryptophan is available for metabolism.
 In the plasma this is only a meager 15%.
 The rest (85%) is linked to serum albumin.